Kingto89/ROMetrics/assets/forensics_modules/module_001.md

 ---

 ### Trial A — “Find Your Sustainable Pace” (60s)
-**CASE CLUE (read first):** At steady work, the body can keep going longer if demand stays manageable.
+**CASE CLUE (read first):** The goal is to select a speed where ATP demand can be continuously met without excessive depletion of available energy.

 **Goal:** Find the highest speed that keeps **Energy ≥ 60%** for the entire trial.